lispyclouds/medusa/README.md

 ## Contributing

 We'd love to have your help in making Medusa better and Python faster.
 Any and all contributions are welcome.
+Frankly speaking theres is still a hell lot to do.

 ## License